5undel/F1-for-beginners/README.md

 - Print
   - The font-text is Times New Roman for a clean look and easy to read.
 - Image
-  - One bid hero image on all pages which catches the visitors' eyes.
+  - One big hero image on all pages which catches the visitors' eyes.

 ### Wireframe
+- desktop

--
+- Tablit

+-Mobile